Fos-R/Fos-R/public/compile.md

 ## Compile from source

 You can also compile Fos-R from source directly.
 Fos-R is distributed with [crates.io](https://crates.io/crates/fosr).
 First, install Rust with [rustup](https://rustup.rs/).
-If you want the `ebpf` features (cf. above), you will need to install a few more dependencies:
+If you want the `ebpf` features (cf. [above](./index.html#cargo-features), you need to install a few more dependencies:

 `rustup toolchain install nightly --component rust-src`